affinitydb/doc/pathSQL reference.md

 Sample: [units.sql](./sources/pathsql/units.html)

-Here is a table of all units supported by mvStore.
+Here is a table of all units supported by ChaosDB.

 Suffix        Description
 ------        -----------